Azure/azure-powershell/src/ResourceManager/ServiceBus/Commands.ServiceBus/help/Get-AzureRmServiceBusTopic.md

 ```

 ## DESCRIPTION
-The ** Get-AzureRmServiceBusTopic ** cmdlet returns a Topic description for the specified servicebus namespace.
+The **Get-AzureRmServiceBusTopic** cmdlet returns a topic description for the specified Service Bus namespace.

 ## EXAMPLES